refinedev/refine/documentation/blog/2023-03-03-ra-chakra-tutorial.md

 [`<NavigateToResource>`](https://refine.dev/docs/packages/documentation/routers/remix/#navigatetoresource) is a basic component to navigate to a resource page.
 It is useful when you want to navigate to a resource page at the index route of your app.

-[`<ThemedLayoutV2>`](https://refine.dev/docs/api-reference/chakra-ui/components/chakra-ui-themed-layout/) is a layout component that provides a sidebar and a header.
-It is useful when you want to have a sidebar and a header in your app.
+The [`<ThemedLayoutV2>`](https://refine.dev/docs/api-reference/chakra-ui/components/chakra-ui-themed-layout/)component offers a convenient way to integrate both a sidebar and a header into your application.
+This is a helpful feature if you aim to include these elements in your app's layout.
 :::

 ## Implementing CRUD operations on React admin panel